AmruthPillai/FlamesAlgorithm-C/README.md

 ### Description
 The game of FLAMES is apparently a popular game played by teenagers as a way to deal with the unpredictability of their romantic relationships.
 This belongs to the vast class of prediction devices such as the counting of petals, numerological tricks, horoscopes and the like.
 However, unlike many of these other methods, the FLAMES game is based on a transparent deterministic algorithm.

 ---

+### How To Play

+The rules of the FLAMES game can be described as follows.
+Take the names of two people, usually of opposite genders, and cross out all the common letters in the two names.
+Count the total number of letters that remain in both names after this procedure.
+Let this number of mismatches be m.

+Now write FLAMES on a piece of paper.
+Count through the letters of this string starting from F to S and cycling back through F till m letters have been counted.
+At this point, cross out the letter in FLAMES at which the count ends (say A).
+Restart counting from the next letter (here M) through the string FLMES.
+Repeat this till ﬁve of the letters of FLAMES have been crossed out and only one letter remains.

+The final letter that remains is the predicted nature of the relationship between the two people whose names were initially chosen, where F = “Friend”, L = “Love”, A = “Affection”, M = “Marriage”, E = “Enemy”, S = “Sibling”.
+The rationale (or the lack of it) for these interpretations is beyond the scope of this repository.

+---